-“You sent the man Isla loved away!”
-Her eyes met each one of her brothers in the great hall before once more settling on Adair.
-“That hardly inspires enthusiasm, or have you forgotten you ripped her heart to pieces?”
+“You sent away the man Isla fancied!”
+Her eyes shot daggers at them.
+“That hardly inspires enthusiasm, or have you forgotten how you broke her heart?”

-“That’s a bit harsh, Honoria,” Duncan muttered, dragging a hand through his unruly hair.
+“That’s a bit harsh, lass,” Duncan muttered, dragging a hand through his unruly hair.

 “Honoria,” Callum warned, scowling down at her.
 “That matter has long been settled.”

 “Has it?”
 Honoria mocked.
+Seven months was not a grand amount of time.
 “What did you expect, Callum?
-We live far North.
+We live in Nairnshire.
 All the acceptable men keep quarters in the city, where we are not allowed to venture because there are beasties that will snatch us away!”

 “She has a point,” Gregor muttered with the lift of his shoulders.

-“The North has more than enough acceptable men,” Adair said.
+“The surrounding regions have more than enough acceptable men,” Adair pointed out.

-“The only point worth noting,” Adair continued, a soft note of warning in his voice, “is that the city is no place for a lady, not without a proper chaperone.
+“The only point worth noting,” Adair continued, a soft note of warning entering his voice, “is that the city is no place for a lady, not without a proper chaperone.
 Perhaps next year.”

 “Aye, lass,” Duncan agreed.
-“Next year we will arrange everything proper.”
+“Next year we will arrange everything neat and proper.”

 “Honoria?”
 Adair probed.